Stage Lighting 101 — Everything You Need to Know

 The Basics: What to Focus On

-Before exploring more advanced techniques, it’s important to understand a few core principles that apply to stage lighting in general.
+Before exploring more advanced techniques, it’s essential to understand a few core principles of stage lighting.

 1. Intensity